Location: 28 miles (45 km) from Yosemite entrance; 36 miles (58 km) from Yosemite Valley; via Highway 140 (map)

 Yosemite Bug Rustic Mountain Resort

-7 hostel rooms; 16 cabins with private baths; 8 cabins with shared baths; 12 uninsulated tent cabins; 4 insulated tent cabins; 1 3-bedroom, 2-bath house; spa, restaurant, hiking trail, swimming hole; YARTS stop
+7 hostel rooms; 16 cabins with private baths; 8 cabins with shared baths; 12 uninsulated tent cabins; 4 insulated tent cabins; 1 3-bedroom, 2-bath house; spa, restaurant, hiking trail, swimming hole; YARTS stop; rates from $25 for hostel beds to $340 for the Starlite House (see rates page)

 Midpines House

-2 bedrooms, 2 baths; full kitchen, outdoor hot tub, Internet; pets allowed for additional fee; no smoking; $80 cleaning fee; peak season rates $200 for 4 guests, $10 per additional guest (see rates page)
+2 bedrooms, 2 baths; up to 8 guests in main house, separate bungalow can sleep 4 more; full kitchen, outdoor hot tub, Internet; pets allowed for additional fee; no smoking; peak season rates $250 for 4 guests, $25 per additional guest (see rates page)

 Ponderosa House